JoshuasProgramming/Kocoon-ver.2/README.md

 Now I've also learn't:

-* How to work with a UI/UX designer ad grab a few lessons from their side of work
+* How to work with a UI/UX designer ad grab a few lessons from their side of work.
-* How to use Figma from a web developer point of view
+* How to use Figma from a web developer point of view.
-* The process of updating an already exsisting website that I've made before
+* The process of updating an already exsisting website that I've made before.
-* The importance of commenting each section of code fully before writing HTML,CSS, SASS or Javasscript
+* The importance of commenting each section of code fully before writing HTML,CSS, SASS or Javasscript.

 # Challenges